 We may use Your Information as needed to communicate important information to you.
 If you set up an Administrator account for your organization, as an Administrator, you may have access to all Account Personal Information of your organization on the Website.
 If there are multiple Administrators, each Administrator may see and have the ability to change or delete the other Administrator’s Account Personal Information on the Website.
 Your Account will be periodically checked to ensure that the stored Account Personal Information is accurate.
 If you would like to update the Account Personal Information we hold about you, please contact us at email@example.com with your request.

 We may use Your Information as needed to operate our business, including account and payment set up for the requested Services, and to help us protect our Website and Services, including to combat fraud and protect your information.

 2.2.3 Provide Our Services.

-We may use Your Information, including Your Personal Information, to provide the Services you requested and only to the extent needed to provide those Services.
-The terms governing the privacy of such information are specified in that separate, written agreement.
+We may use Your Information, including Your Personal Information, only to the extent needed to provide the Services you requested.
+The terms governing the privacy of such information are specified in, written agreement governing the Services.

 2.2.4 Improvement of Services and Development of New Services.

 We may use Your Information as needed to personalize or customize your experience on the Website and the receipt of Services, to pre-populate fields to make it easier for you to provide information when you return to our Website, to validate Your Information (and, in some cases, match it against information that has been collected by a third party) to check that the data we hold about our users is accurate, consistent and current; and develop new features or services, and to improve the overall quality of our Services.

 We may use Your Information, including name, address, phone number, email address, and information about your computer configuration, as needed, to resolve technical support questions related to your use of the Website any Services through the Website and to follow up with you about your experience.

 2.2.6 Communicate with You and Tell You About Other Services.